New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 Seahawks stats and trends

-- This season, the Seahawks won ATS in their only game as an underdog of 5 points or more.

-- Seattle's games this season have gone over the total in two out of six opportunities (33.3%).
+- Seattle's games this year have hit the over two times in six opportunities (33.3%).

 Home and road insights